 While bylaws are required by legislation, they also help provide clarity of purpose and shared understanding of key processes for shareholders, which is key to ensuring engagement and patronage from shareholders and a healthy core business.
-A good set of bylaws is:
+A good set of bylaws in Saskatchewan is:

-This section of your bylaws should identify the location of the registered office of the co-operative business as stated in the articles of incorporation, which, for legal reasons, needs to be a physical location, not a post office box.
+This section of Saskatchewan bylaws should identify the location of the registered office of the co-operative business as stated in the articles of incorporation, which, for legal reasons, needs to be a physical location, not a post office box.

 The declaration of the fiscal year outlines the timeframe in which your co-operative business will operate each year.
 It’s important to consider this date to be different than a grand opening or anniversary, as your year-end date determines when you file your return, potentially undergo a financial audit and organize an annual members/shareholders meeting.
 An anniversary is a celebration, while the financial year-end, in contrast, usually includes a lot of business tedium, planning and the voting in of a new board of directors.